 Welcome to MuleSoft, where you can deliver APIs and integrations at lightning speed.
 Do not worry if this is your first time using MuleSoft, this tutorial will walk you through step by step on how to develop, test, and deploy your first Mule Application in just a few minutes!
-Once your application is deployed, test your application using your favorite REST client by making a simple POST request to your hosted API on CloudHub.
+Once your application is deployed, test your application using your favorite REST client by making a simple request to your hosted API on CloudHub.

 Depending upon what system you are installing on, you may need to go through some troubleshooting steps to launch Anypoint Studio.
 Click on one of the resources below to get troubleshooting help.

 Upon opening Anypoint Studio, you will have to define your workspace.
 Your workspace is the location on your computer where your Anypoint Studio project files will be saved.
-Once you have defined your workspace and have launched Anypoint Studio, click on File then select New > Mule Project
+Once you have defined your workspace and have launched Anypoint Studio, click on File then select New > Mule Project.

 Anypoint Studio will open the New Mule Project wizard.
 In the Project Name field, enter the value

 Anypoint Studio will open a new blank project.
 The following example below explains the different views you will use to build a Mule project:

-- Package Explorer is where you can view your project structure (highlighted in red)
+|Red||Package Explorer||This is where you can view your project structure (files and folders).|

-- Properties Editor and Console are where you can configure attributes of connectors and few logs to catch any errors in your application.|
+|Blue/Purple||Properties Editor and Console||This is where you can configure attributes of connectors and see the logs to catch any errors in your application.|

-- Mule Palette allows you to select from hundreds of prebuilt connectors from Exchange or the Core Connector components (highlighted in pink)
+|Pink||Mule Palette||The Mule Palette allows you to select from hundreds of prebuilt Anypoint Connectors from Exchange or the Core Connector components to build your application.|

-- The Canvas allows you to drag and drop Connectors located in the Mule Palette to create a message Flow (highlighted in green)
+|Green||Canvas||This is where you can drag and drop Modules located in the Mule Palette to create a message flow.|

 Drag and drop an HTTP Listener from the Mule Palette to the canvas.
 Anypoint Studio will automatically wrap the connector with a flow once you drag and drop it on the canvas.

 An HTTP Listener is an HTTP endpoint that listens for an HTTP request to come to the URL you define.
 When the Listener receives an HTTP request, the contents inside of the flow will execute in the order that you define.
 Yes, it’s really that simple to create an API in Anypoint Studio!

-Then under the General > Path type in: /hellomule
+Then under General > Path type in:

 The Path you define is going to represent the endpoint that will execute your flow when an HTTP request is made to your HTTP Listener.

-If you go into your Console view, you can check to see whether your application has successfully deployed.
+If you go into your Console view, you can check to see whether your application has been successfully deployed.
 If it says DEPLOYED at the bottom right, then you are ready to use a REST Client to test your first Mule Application.

+Open up your REST Client of choice.
 Type in the URL of your HTTP endpoint and path added after the URL.
 For this demo, you will use the address:

 Click the Send button and you should get

 Now that you have learned how to deploy and test locally, let’s deploy our application to CloudHub.
 CloudHub will issue your application with a publicly accessible endpoint URL after you complete the deployment process.
 Right-click on your project in your Package Explorer, and click on Anypoint Platform > Deploy to CloudHub.

-Choose the Sandbox environment then choose a unique name for your application.
-When your application name has a green check next to it, click the Deploy Application button.
+First, you will need to log in with your Anypoint Platform credentials.
+After that, choose the Sandbox environment then choose a unique name for your application.
 If your application has a red x next to it, it means someone else has deployed with that application name.
-It may take a few minutes to fully deploy to CloudHub.
+You just have to give it a new unique name.

-When you send a POST request to your CloudHub endpoint, you should get
+When you send a request to your CloudHub endpoint, you should get